liam-goodchild/app-cvengine/README.md

 - A CosmosDB database tracks visitor counts.

-- An Azure Function updates and retrieves the count on page load.
+- An Azure-managed Function updates and retrieves the count on page load.

+- A CNAME DNS record is created mapping the Static Web App name to a custom domain.

 - All resources are defined in Bicep for consistent, repeatable deployment.